jorgemunozl/psiformer_torch/PsiFormer.md

 In the paper **A self attention mechanism** they use another form of the **Local Energy**.
 Using the clip function, a mean and some stuff like that.

 Is about stabilize the training.
 And yeah sometimes is kind of tricky.
 How they do it?
 Google Deep Mind.

+## Branches

+I want to make a branch when the Helium was working and now.

 ---